Steeps and Peaks

 Our 3 day Ski Mountaineering course is the complete program to take backcountry skiing to the next level.
-This course will focus on skills for safe skiing in remote heavily glaciated terrain, route planning, glacier travel, steep mountain faces, technical ascents/descents, advanced avalanche training and whiteout navigation.
+This course will focus on safe skiing skills in remote, heavily glaciated terrain, route planning, glacier travel, steep mountain faces, technical ascents/descents, advanced avalanche training, and whiteout navigation.

 Our courses run at a maximum of 6:1 Student to Guide Ratio to ensure participants gain as much as possible from the course.

 Course dates: December 11 - 13, January 2 - 4, January 12 - 14, February 5 - 7, March 6 - 8 and March 26 - 28

 Locations: Whistler, BC.

 Prerequisites: AST 1 (or equivalent), alpine ski touring experience and strong ski ability (double black diamond runs).

 Highlight Skills: Training on glaciated terrain, accessing steep ski lines and navigation.